How Does Pension Cash Release for Final Salary Schemes Work?

-Start your enquiry by going through the “I am Interested” section.
-Provided you meet the criteria you will navigate onto our second page which will ask you to complete your personal details and which organisation you were working for when you were a member of the pension.
+Start your enquiry by going through the enquiry form on the Final Salary/Ex Employer page.
+Provided you meet the criteria you will navigate through the enquiry form.
+You will be asked to complete your details and also which pension you are considering transferring.
 A “letter of authority” will be generated.
 This letter gives us permission to request a CETV from the pension scheme administrators in order to calculate how much tax free cash you have available.
 Send this to us at our Freepost Address – there is no need for a stamp.
 If you are unable to print off the letter we will send you a copy in the post.

 Communicating your Options

 Once we have gathered the information on your pension(s) we will inform you how much tax free cash you are able to release, and a comparison on the pension you are giving up from your ex-employer’s/previous company pensions versus the pension you are likely to get from a personal pension provider.
 This is done via email so you obtain your options quickly.
 If you wish to release your all or part of your tax free cash lump sum we will send you the necessary paperwork.

 Accessing your Tax Free Cash